ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

 }
 ```

-When multiple filter fields are provided, the `And` operator is added as conjunction implicitly.
+When multiple filter fields are provided, Ent implicitly adds the `And` operator.

 ```graphql
 {